NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 ### Data File Formats

 The GDC API accepts a variety of data files after their metadata has been registered: BAM and FASTQ files, clinical and biospecimen supplements, slide images, and other file types.
-Supported data file formats are listed on the [GDC website](https://gdc.cancer.gov/node/266/).
+Supported data file formats are listed on the [GDC Data Dictionary](https://docs.gdc.cancer.gov/Data_Dictionary/viewer/#?view=table-entity-list&anchor=submittable_data_file).

 ## GDC Data Model